McCache/McCache-for-Python/docs/TESTING.md

 |spikeInt| The average interval between two (`UPD/DEL`) operation that are within 5 seconds sliding window.<br>This is a spike gauge on how rapid the cache is materially changing.
 The smaller the number the more rapid the cache is changing.<br>The example above, it is an average `0.0573` seconds apart. |

 ### Stress Testing
+This stress test is intended to find the breaking point for `McCache` on a given class of machine.
 The test script run for a certain duration pausing a faction of a second in each iteration in a loop.
 Based on the sleep aperture, a snooze value is calculated to keep the value within the aperture precision up to ten times the aperture value.  e.g. If the aperture value is `0.01`, the snooze value shall be between `0.01` and `0.1`.
 Next, a random operation, lookup, insert, update and delete, to be applied to the cache.
 Currently, the distributions are:
 * 55% are lookups.
 * 05% are deletes.